-You might be hesitant about buying an AM/FM radio in 2018 given that the UK government has previously expressed an intention to switch off analogue radio at some point in the future.
+You might be hesitant about buying an AM/FM radio because the UK government has previously expressed an intention to switch analogue radio off at some point in the future.

-Some of the reasons you might still want to buy an analogue radio in 2018 include the following:
+Some of the reasons you might still want to buy an analogue radio in 2021 include:

-- Better battery life – Portable DAB radios are notoriously power hungry)
+- Better battery life – some portable DAB radios are incredibly power hungry

-- LW, MW and SW programming – Certain stations and broadcasts are only available on LW, MW or SW.
+- LW, MW and SW programming – some stations or broadcasts are still only available on LW, MW or SW

 If we had to pick just on of these radios to recommend it would be the Roberts R9993.
 It’s one of the UK’s most popular AM/FM radios for a reason; the Roberts R9993 is well made, affordable and easy to use.

 For some more radios to consider, see these articles: